crescendo

 How It Works

-Artists are listed on the exchange with a fixed share supply and a configurable revenue-share percentage.
-The platform acts as sole market maker — always quoting a bid and ask price — which solves the cold-start liquidity problem.
-Prices are driven by a daily-updated Traction Index that scores artists 0–100 using weighted signals like Spotify monthly listeners, playlist reach, social following, and fan conversion ratios.
+Artists are listed on the exchange / market with a fixed share supply and a configurable revenue-share percentage.
+The platform acts as sole market maker, always quoting a bid and ask price, which solves the cold-start liquidity problem.
+Prices are driven by a daily-updated traction index that scores artists 0–100 using weighted signals like Spotify monthly listeners, playlist reach, social following, and fan conversion ratios.
 When distributor royalty statements arrive, the system freezes a cap-table snapshot, computes dividend-per-share, and distributes cash to holders proportionally.

 Technical Architecture

-The Traction Index uses log-transformed, percentile-ranked metrics with null-safe weight renormalization — so an artist without TikTok data isn't unfairly punished.
-Chart data is generated deterministically from daily metric growth rather than random noise, because if chart history changes on refresh, users immediately lose trust.
+The traction index uses log-transformed, percentile-ranked metrics with null-safe weight renormalization, so an artist without TikTok data isn't unfairly punished.
+Chart data is generated deterministically from daily metric growth rather than random noise.

 Risk and Market Design

 Crescendo has layered risk controls: daily return caps, circuit breakers that halt trading on extreme metric jumps, price-band validation at fill time, portfolio-level limits on max shares and daily trade volume, and cooldown periods between trades.
-The market-maker model was a deliberate tradeoff — a full matching engine would have produced a dead exchange without enough users, while platform-as-counterparty guarantees liquidity from day one.
+The market-maker model was a deliberate tradeoff.
+A full matching engine would have produced a dead exchange without enough users, while platform-as-counterparty guarantees liquidity from day one.
+Generating a prediction model allows for more noisy and consistently liquid markets to keep interest rather than manual CSV uploads daily or weekly adding another layer of non-automated work for artists.

 What I Learned

 The biggest lesson was that a compelling concept isn't enough if the system underneath it isn't trustworthy.
-Once money is involved — even simulated — you need ledgers, idempotency, risk checks, and deterministic behavior.
+Once money is involved, you need ledgers, risk checks, and deterministic behavior.
 Market design matters as much as UI.
 Real-world data is messy, so null-safe models and defensive parsing matter more than clean theoretical formulas.
-And pricing should be explainable — people need to know why a price moved, not just see that it moved.
+And people need to know why a price moved, not just see that it moved.